vinay4791/DemoAssignment/README.md

 future scaling of the application

 Swipe Refresh : Swipe Refresh is added to list for recalling api in case of failed api calls in an error case.

+SharedViewModel : Shared ViewModel concept is used to communicate between the fragments.